-A groundwater sample was collected for analysis of the major ions and trace elements during pumptesting of the production borehole (BH1).
-A water sample was also collected from a borehole located on one of the neighbouring properties (BHC3).
+A groundwater sample was collected for analysis of the major ions and trace elements during pumptesting of the production borehole (DBH1).
+A water sample was also collected from a borehole located on one of the neighboring properties (DHC1).
 The laboratory reports are presented in Appendix E.